laurielim/laurielim.github.io/src/portfolio/a-single-div.md

 <h2 id="result">Result</h2>

 ### Lessons Learnt
 This collection is incomplete and it is highly unlikely to be completed.
 Life happened and in a way, I lost interest.
 Nonetheless, I learnt a lot from this challenge and I am more comfortable with CSS thanks to it.
-In turn, it has made me a better developer, equiped with more tools to tackle front end challengers.
+In turn, it has made me a better developer, equipped with more tools to tackle front end challengers.

 ---